How to clean tile grout: 10 Cheap ways to remove dirt and mould

 Before you try a home-made solution or buy a product from the supermarket or DIY shop, give your grout a good scrub!
 You can use a scrubbing brush or an old electric toothbrush and some warm water.
 Scrub the grouting in a circular motion.

-If you don’t have an old electric toothbrush lying around, consider buying a DERCLIVE 4in1 Electric Scrubber (£17 at Amazon).
+If you don’t have an old electric toothbrush lying around, consider buying a DERCLIVE 4in1 Electric Scrubber.
 Coming with 4 different brushes, it’s battery-powered and highly effective.
 You might find all you need is some warm water and a DERCLIVE Scrubber!

 #2 Cleaning tile grout with commercial products

-Before we take a look at home-made solutions to cleaning tile grout, it’s worth considering what’s available at the supermarket and DIY shop.
-Both will offer a range of specially formulated products including our recommendation, Pro-Kleen Tile Grout Cleaner (£22 at Amazon).
+Before we take a look at home-made solutions to clean tile grout, it’s worth considering what’s available at the supermarket and DIY shop.
+Both will offer a range of specially formulated products including our recommendation, Pro-Kleen Tile Grout Cleaner.

 Ideally, choose one with anti-fungal properties that kills both mould and mildew.
 Most commercial products are foolproof but they should be used with caution as they contain strong chemicals.
 So, you’ll want to wear rubber gloves and properly ventilate the space.

 Before spreading the solution across the entirety of your tiles, test it on a small, inconspicuous area first.
 Then follow the direction as you apply it to all the grout.